FastRoutervs.Requesty

 Yes.
 AWS Frankfurt (eu-central-1) is the only hosting region — that's the architectural commitment.
 For teams whose compliance officer needs structural assurance that data never leaves the EU, that's the strongest answer in the category.

-Yes — EU regional deployment is available for teams that need it, with the same zero-data-retention defaults.
-The architectural difference is that FastRouter is multi-region by design, while Requesty is EU-only by design.
-For most teams the functional outcome is the same; for teams with strict "control plane must be EU" mandates, Requesty's posture is structurally cleaner.
+Yes, but with caveats.
+EU regional deployment is available on enterprise plans rather than as a default tier, and ZDR is configured per workspace as part of that setup.
+The architectural difference is that FastRouter is a global product where EU residency is an option you can turn on, while Requesty is EU-only by design.
+For most teams the functional outcome is the same.
+For teams with strict "control plane must be EU" mandates, Requesty's posture is structurally cleaner because there's no other region to misconfigure.

 FastRouter is HIPAA-compliant with a BAA on enterprise plans.
 Requesty's HIPAA status isn't explicitly confirmed in public materials we've seen — if HIPAA is on your requirements list, ask both vendors directly.